multiplealiases/stoogesort-rs/README.md

 `.sort_by(|a, b| a.partial_cmp(b))` in the [`sort_by()`](slice) example.

 As such, I've taken the liberty of imitating the standard library in this library.
+It also makes implementation easy, since I can just copy function signatures and even the code itself at times.